 1. Benadryl (diphenhydramine) –I recommend for rashes and to take at bedtime if the patient can’t sleep due to cold/allergy symptoms (it will help symptoms and cause drowsiness).

 2. Dimetapp allergy (brompheniramine)

 3. Chlor-Trimeton (chlorpheniramine)

 4. Tavist (clemastine)

 The above antihistamines work well but can cause a lot of sedation for most people (although some young kids may become hyperactive).
 It has been estimated that up to 80% of the Benadryl sold is used as a sleeping aid.

 Helpful hint: Diphenhydramine (the active ingredient in Benadryl) is used in most OTC sleeping pills and can be used to treat motion sickness.

-The two above do not usually cause drowsiness.
+The three above do not usually cause drowsiness.
 They are available in generics, combo products with pseudophedrine (decongestants) and come in formulations for kids 2 years old to adult.

 The following antihistamines are available with a prescription…